vukov/node-red-contrib-chartsorter/README.md

 # Usage

 Double-click on the subflow Chartsorter and enter the sequence of the desired series in the `topics` environment variable.
 The topics are separated by a comma, e.g., `last hour,last 3 hours,last 6 hours`.
-Careful with the commas there shuould be no space.
+Careful with the commas there should be no space around them.

 ## Installation